TobiasEppacher/AppliedRegression/md/00-intro.md

   ## About

   This repository contains the lecture notes for the course Applied Regression at the Technical University of Munich during the winter semester 2023/24.
+  It is an attempt of making the lecture notes more readable and accessible for students.

   You can download the merged file at [merge.pdf](https://github.com/TobiasEppacher/AppliedRegression/merge.pdf)